SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/index.md

 Also, we include **phone**, **apn_name**, **apn_user**, **apn_password** of the sim card installed in device and **activation_code** since these parameters required by the plugin.

-You can try to “auto-detect” APN settings by phone number using [apn_settings/read](apn_settings.md#read) API call.
+You can try to "auto-detect" APN settings by phone number using [apn_settings/read](apn_settings.md#read) API call.

 === "cURL"